spalka17/business-reviews-analysis/README.md

 - how review activity changes over time,
 - whether seasonal patterns can be observed,
 - how review activity changes around U.S. federal holidays,
-- how businesses and review activity differ across states and cities.
+- how businesses and review activity differ across locations.

 The final Power BI report consists of **five interactive pages**, moving from a general overview to more detailed analyses of ratings, geography, review activity, and seasonality.